vishalv22/Python/Chapter 5/readme.md

 ## 5.3 Mutability of List :
 - A list is mutable, which means we can change its element after creation.
-- In contrast, string are immutable (cannot be changed once created).
+- In contrast, strings are immutable (cannot be changed once created).

 Example on changing list item:
 ```python